- Jet black stool (also called melena).

 However, research about the link between NSAIDs and IBD is ongoing and so far, inconclusive.
 No studies have shown that taking these medications is a cause of IBD.7

-How is rectal bleeding evaluated and diagnosed by doctors?
+How is it evaluated and diagnosed by doctors?

 Your health care provider will evaluate rectal bleeding by asking questions, performing a physical exam, and doing some tests.